The history of the Mary Stevens Hospice

 In November 1993, an appeal was launched to raise £1.25million to build a 10-bed residential unit.
 The building of this residential unit was finished in December 1998, and fitted out at a further cost of £250,000 for equipment.
 The first patients were admitted in August 1999.

-In 2015, building of a first floor extension was completed, which now houses a Specialist Palliative Care community team.
-All existing in-patient areas were refurbished and upgraded so that all patients now have their own individual room with en-suite facility.
+In 2015, building of a first floor extension was completed, which now houses our Family Support team.
+All existing in-patient areas were refurbished and upgraded so that all patients now have their own individual room, the majority of which with their own en-suite facility.

 Which leads us to now.